ameynert/ega-submission-via-portal/README.md

 # EGA Submission via Portal

-**Supports encryption and upload of paired-end sequencing data to the European Genome/Phenome Archive (EGA) using the Submitter Portal CSV format for Run objects.**.
+**Supports encryption and upload of paired-end sequencing data to the European Genome/Phenome Archive (EGA) using the Submitter Portal CSV format for Run objects.**

 ## Introduction